sigp/lighthouse/book/src/become-a-validator.md

 the Internet and maintains a view of the chain.

 By default connections are made over port 9000.
-Make sure to open port 9000 (both on your router and computer) for UDP and TCP.
+Make sure to open port 9000 (both on your router and computer) for UDP and TCP connections.

 Start your beacon node with: